Social work is a

 Social workers assist people by helping them cope with issues in their

 everyday lives, deal with their relationships, and solve personal and

 family problems.
 Some social workers help clients who face a disability or

-a life-threatening disease or a social problem, such as
+a life-threatening disease or a social problem, such as inadequate housing,

-also assist families that have serious domestic conflicts,
+workers also assist families that have serious domestic conflicts,

 sometimes involving child or spousal abuse.
 Some social workers conduct

 research, advocate for improved services, engage in systems design or are

 involved in planning or policy development.
-Many social workers specialize in
+Many social workers specialize

-family, and school social workers provide social
+Child, family, and school social workers provide social

 services and assistance to improve the social and psychological functioning

-of children and their families and to maximize the well-being of families and the
+of children and their families and to maximize the well-being of families

-or abused children.
+abused children.
 Some specialize in services for senior citizens.
 These

 transportation, long-term care, and other services; and coordinate and